ReidGlaze/ReidGlaze.github.io/_posts/2023-07-09-World-Bank-Analysis.md

 ![Alt Text](/assets/images/query2combined.png){: width="600" }

-Here is what the table queried from the CTE looked like, ordered by principal in descending order.
+Here is what the table queried from the CTE alone looks like, ordered by principal in descending order.
 ![Alt Text](/assets/images/fixed3_2.png){: width="500" }

 After the CTE was created, the project names were grouped into categories and SUM was used to find the total principal disbursements for each category.